Zain Zain is a Java developer. His is a knowledge seeker who likes to try out and explore new things.

 Adobe introduced the PDF at the beginning without any form of structure which made it difficult for users to extract text from PDF files.
 Users and developers wanted the ability to extract the text content out of the PDF for their own uses.
 In later versions, Adobe added a feature in the form of marked content into PDF files which enabled the text in the file to be included separately.

 Marked content introduces tagged PDFs.
 PDFs can have a flag inside it to say that the PDF is tagged and so it contains marked content.
 Extra information CAN be added which defines the structures of the text and allows them to be included inside the extracted content.
-When people complain that PDFs are unstructured, they really mean it was not created properly!
+When people complain that PDF files are unstructured, they really mean it was not created properly!

-The tags inside PDFs follow a tree like structure similar to XML.
+The tags inside PDF document follow a tree like structure similar to XML.
 There is a root object which contains nodes and child nodes recursively.
 The text in the PDF is tagged according to where in the tree it should appear.
 This makes it easier for software to determine how the text should be ordered/structured when extracting text.
 You can find out how to determine whether a PDF is tagged or not by reading this article.

 As mentioned above, the biggest issue with marked content is that it is an optional feature; not all PDF files contain marked content and some tools do not even add the option to create it.
 OpenOffice creates nicely structured PDF files (if you tick the options box telling it to make them).